-Early Acquisition is approved with a State Clearance Memo.
+Non-federal Early Acquisition is approved with a State Clearance Memo.
+Federally funded or federal or Tribal Lands actions are approved with a CE for Right-of-Way Only Early Acquisition.
 Protective Buying and Hardship Acquisition as defined under 23 CFR 710.503 and 23 CFR 771.117(d)(12) are approved with a CE Checklist.
-LPA projects are also eligible to use early acquisition as based on need and approved by the ADOT Environmental Planning Administrator in coordination with the ADOT Right-of-Way Group and the ADOT Project Manager.
+LPA projects are also eligible to use early acquisition based on need and approved by the ADOT Environmental Planning Administrator in coordination with the ADOT Right-of-Way Group and the ADOT Project Manager.
 The level of documentation required on federal lands must be coordinated with the land management agencies and determined on a project-by-project basis to see if early acquisition is necessary and feasible.